-The principal place of business of the Company is located at Lot 2-33, Jalan Perindustrian Mahkota 7, Taman Perindustrian Mahkota, 43700 Beranana, Selangor Darul Ehsan.
+The principal place of business of the Company is located at Lot 2-33, Jalan Perindustrian Mahkota 7, Taman Perindustrian Mahkota, 43700 Beranang, Selangor Darul Ehsan.

-The financial statements are presented in Ringgit Malaysia ('RM'), which is also the Company's functional currency.
+The consolidated financial statements for the financial year ended 31 July 2013 comprise the Company and its subsidiaries.
+These financial statements are presented in Ringgit Malaysia ("RM"), which is also the Company's functional currency.

-The financial statements were authorised for issue in accordance with a resolution by the Board of Directors on 19 October 2012.
+The financial statements were authorised for issue in accordance with a resolution by the Board of Directors on 30 October 2013